Eastern National Omnibus Company: Privatisation

 As part of the privatisation of the National Bus Company, Eastern National was sold in a management buyout.
 In 1990, Eastern National passed to Badgerline.

 Badgerline divided the company into two: Thamesway Buses in the south of Essex and Eastern National in the north.
 Eastern National was included in the June 1995 merger of Badgerline with GRT Group to form FirstBus.
 FirstBus combined the two operations and renamed the company First Essex.

 Depots

 The following locations hosted depots to maintain Eastern National's fleet:

 Brentwood (BD)

 Brentwood depot was a small site, located near to the High Street on North Road.
+The site us now occupied by a Sainsbury's supermarket.

 Braintree (BE)

-Braintree depot was situated on Fairfield Road, in Braintree town centre.
+Braintree depot was situated on Fairfield Road, in the town centre.

 Fairfield Road had originally been used by Hicks Brothers, a bus operator which Eastern National took over in 1949.
 A house adjacent to the old depot site survives, to remind us of a link with the Hicks era.